Hitman-45/CO/README.md

   The entry point of the program where the simulation is configured and executed.
 Initializes the processor, sets the program for a core, runs the simulation, and prints the registers of the core after execution.

 ---
+## Instructions
+The C++ code simulates a processor executing a series of instructions.
+Each instruction corresponds to a specific operation in a simplified instruction set architecture (ISA).The supported instructions are as follows:
+- add: Add two registers and store the result in another register.
+- addi: Add an immediate value to a register and store the result in another register.
+- sub: Subtract one register from another and store the result in another register.
+- beq: Branch if two registers are equal.
+- ble: Branch if one register is less than or equal to another.
+- bgt: Branch if one register is greater than another.
+- j: Unconditional jump to a label.
+- srl: Logical right shift a register by a specified amount.
+- sll: Logical left shift a register by a specified amount.
+- slt: Set a register to 1 if one register is less than another, otherwise set it to 0.
+- li: Load an immediate value into a register.
+- lw: Load a word from memory into a register.
+- sw: Store a word from a register into memory.

+---
+## Example
+An example program is provided in the main function of the code.
+It sets up a single-core processor, loads a program into the core, and runs the simulation.
+The program performs a simple loop with arithmetic and shifting operations.

+Processor sim(1);
+sim.setCoreProgram(0, {
+    .data
+    .text
+    addi 4 0 0
+    addi 5 0 8
+    addi 1 0 20
+    loop:
+    beq 4 5 exit
+    addi 1 1 1
+    addi 2 1 3
+    add 3 1 2
+    addi 4 4 1
+    j loop
+    exit:
+    srl 5 5 1
+    sll 4 4 1
+});
+sim.run();
+for (int i = 0; i < 1; ++i) {
+    const vector<int>& regs = sim.getCoreRegisters(i);
+    for (int reg : regs) {
+        cout << reg << " ";
+    }
+    cout << endl;
+}
+first of all we just make base code to check wheather every instructions that we made are working properly or not.
+It was mainly checking branch instruction and jump instructions for given base code.
+At the end it was working properly so our base was perfect at that time now after that we tried to manipulation of memory to work code properly.